Scipio Aemilianus: Personal character

 Gellius wrote that after he was censor, Scipio was accused before the people by Tiberius Claudius Asellus, a plebeian tribune, whom he had stripped of his knighthood during his censorship.
 He does not mention what the accusation was.
 Although under accusation, Scipio did not stop to shave and to wear white clothing and did not appear in the garb of those under accusation.
 He added that in those days noblemen started shaving in middle age.
 The satirist Lucilius wrote a verse about the episode: "Thus base Asellus did great Scipio taunt: Unlucky was his censorship and bad."

 Polybius relates a well-known anecdote of Scipio's reflections on the mutability of human affairs following the sack of Carthage:

 In popular culture

 Scipio Aemilianus is portrayed as a young boy in the household of his adopted grandfather in the 1971 film Scipio the African.

 The name "Scipio" was used in the animated series, Code Lyoko in reference to the general's destruction of Carthage.
 He is also portrayed in the anime Drifters.
+His figure also appeared on Rise of Kingdoms games as one of the commanders that excelled at leading rallies.